CU-ESIIL/documentation/docs/index.md

 Welcome to the ESIIL-OASIS Documentation pages.

-Information on using the CASE cyberinfrastructure is maintained here
+Information on using the OASIS cyberinfrastructure is maintained here

 ## Table of Contents